Register

 • v2.4.0:

-• Choose between multiple particle shapes : circle (default and legacy), tor, star and diamond.
+• Choose from multiple particle shapes: circle (default and legacy), tor, star, and diamond.

-• Properties next on customize input to link multiple emission in a workflow.
+• Properties next on customize input to link multiple emissions in a workflow.

-• Add property freezeOnPause to handle game pause in customized input
+• Add property freezeOnPause to handle game pause in customized inputs.

 Settings

-1. Avoid showing particle from other client (useful for minimal configuration) (Client setting)
+1. Avoid showing particles from other clients (useful for minimal configuration) (Client setting)

-2. Save emitters when changing scene and retrieve when returning (World setting)
+2. Save emitters when changing scenes and retrieve them when returning (World setting)

-3. Define minimal user role to manage the custom prefill templates (World setting)
+3. Define minimal user role to manage custom prefill templates (World setting)

-4. Automatic generate emission when using items (Client setting) (Only existing on DnD 5e)
+4. Automatically generate emission when using items (Client setting) (Only existing on DnD 5e)

-5. Activate elevation management for particle (useful for minimal configuration) (Client setting)
+5. Activate elevation management for particles (useful for minimal configuration) (Client setting)

 6. Elevation to double the size of a particle in grid number (World setting)